Rak256/Neural-Network-/README.md

 ### ∂A/∂Z

-Since A is achieved through element-wise operations on Z, we can get ∂A/∂Z by taking the partial derivative of aᵢⱼ with respect to zᵢⱼ where i and j are arbritrary indexes.
+Since A is achieved through element-wise operations on Z, we can get ∂A/∂Z by taking the partial derivative of aᵢⱼ with respect to Zᵢⱼ where i and j are arbritrary indexes.
 Note that the intuition behind this is that only the i-jth element of Z affects the i-jth element of A. The following are the calculations for the top layer, L:

 <img width="955" height="294" alt="image" src="https://github.com/user-attachments/assets/8998c828-22a2-4c5c-b3b0-7b7ab49fa1f0" />
 <img width="809" height="756" alt="image" src="https://github.com/user-attachments/assets/b19d3d04-3410-40f1-bee5-56f0d9940f5d" />